httpwg/http-extensions/draft-ietf-httpbis-replay.md

 2. The server can choose whether it will process early data before the TLS handshake completes.
 By deferring processing, it can ensure that only a successfully completed connection is used for the request(s) therein.
-   Assuming that a replayed ClientHello will not result in additional connections being made by the client, this provides the server with some assurance that the early data was not replayed.
+   This provides the server with some assurance that the early data was not replayed.

 3. If the server receives multiple requests in early data, it can determine whether to defer HTTP processing on a per-request basis.
 This may require